Mir Masjidi Khan

 Mir Masjidi Khan (died 1841) is one of many celebrated Afghan resistance leaders from Shamali Plain who opposed the installation of Shuja Shah Durrani (or 'Shah Shujah') as Emir of Afghanistan by the Government of British India during the First Anglo-Afghan War.
 He kept up a fierce struggle against the occupation forces in and around Kabul and Northern Afghanistan, until his death.

 Background

-Mir Masjidi Khan was born in a proclaimed saintly Tajik family.
-His father, Sahibzada Ishaq Jan Khan, was a well-to-do landowner of the locality and the family were deeply venerated in the area for their Islamic learning, piety and integrity in public affairs.
+Mir Masjidi Khan was born in a Tajik family.
+His father, Sahibzada Ishaq Jan Khan, was a wealthy landowner of the locality and Masjidi's family was respected in the area for their Islamic learning, piety and integrity in public affairs.

-Mir Masjidi's childhood years were spent in idyllic rural surroundings, in acquiring equestrian and martial skills, in addition to the study of the Quran and Sharia and of Persian literature.
+Mir Masjidi's childhood years were spent in rural surroundings, in acquiring equestrian and martial skills, in addition to the study of the Quran and Sharia and of Persian literature.

-Since his family was an influential one, and he possessed an innate dignity and wisdom from early on, he rose to early prominence and in due course became one of the most respected of the Afghan chiefs and notables of the period.
+Since his family was an influential one, and he was seen as dignified and trustworthy, he rose to early prominence and in due course became one of the most respected of the Afghan chiefs and notables of the period.